Maty156/maty156/README.md

 ### About Me

-I'm a passionate **Cybersecurity student** and **Linux enthusiast** from Ethiopia, deeply focused on **systems architecture**, **networking**, and **automation**.
+I'm a passionate **Cybersecurity student** and **Linux enthusiast** from Ethiopia, with a strong focus on **systems architecture**, **networking**, and **automation**.

-My goal is to build **reliable, minimal, and efficient tools** that simplify complex workflows while strengthening modern security practices and system understanding.
+My goal is to design **reliable, minimal, and efficient tools** that simplify workflows while deepening modern security practices and system behavior.

-When I'm not coding, you'll find me fine-tuning Linux environments, optimizing configurations, and exploring performance tweaks for a cleaner, faster system.
+Outside of development, I enjoy refining Linux environments, testing configurations, and optimizing for performance and simplicity.

 ---

 ### 🛠 Current Projects

 - **[masu-hyprland-installer](https://github.com/Maty156/masu-hyprland-installer)**
-  Automated Hyprland installer with beautiful Catppuccin theming
+  Automated Hyprland installer with beautiful Catppuccin integration

 - **[masu-terminal-installer](https://github.com/Maty156/masu-terminal-installer)**
   Clean ZSH + Powerlevel10k setup for Linux and Termux